Academic and Bar Success

 First-Year Academic Success Program

-In the Day Division, the First-Year Academic Success Program (ASP) is a voluntary program that matches participants with a Teaching Fellow, a high-achieving, upper-level student who’s been selected especially for that role.
-Each Teaching Fellow leads their small cohort of first-year students through hour-long weekly skills sessions throughout the fall semester.
+In the Day Division, this voluntary program that matches participants with a Teaching Fellow and a small cohort of first-year students through hour-long weekly skills sessions throughout the fall semester, which correspond with the weekly Foundations of the Study of Law course in the fall.

 Bar Success Initiatives